YiMihi/elm-with-jwt/outline.md

         - Update `elm-package.json`
         - Set up `gulp`
 - Familiarizing with Elm
-    - *Note:* where applicable, these points should go along with the steps they are applicable to; reassign to steps in article body
+    - _TODO (important): where applicable, these points should go along with the steps they are applicable to; reassign to steps in article body_
+    - Note about 0.16 -> 0.17(+) breaking changes, make note of this fact when referencing any resource material other than docs
-    - `elm-repl` (maybe)
+    - `elm-repl` (Read Eval Print Loop) in command line
     - MODEL
         - Represents the current application state
         - Record - similar to objects in JS